 6 Foods That Can Help You Sweat Less

-The easiest and simplest way to reduce sweat is to stay hydrated with plenty of water.
-When your body is properly hydrated, it won’t have to work so hard to regulate your body temperature, and therefore, reduce sweat.
+With diet, one of the simplest ways to curb excessive sweating is by drinking plenty of water.
+When your body is properly hydrated, it doesn’t have to work as hard to regulate your body temperature, less work = less sweat.
+Simple, yet effective!

 That creamy whole milk you love for dipping Oreos or dousing your honey cheerios may be adding to your sweat problem.
 Swapping your tasty rich whole milk for skim milk can be quite an adjusment, but it’s worth it when your pits don’t end up as soggy as your morning cereal.

 Calcium, like other essential nutrients, keeps you healthy but can also slow the sweat.
 By consuming a healthy portion of calcium rich foods, you give your body the ammo it needs to regulate temperature and reduce perspiration.
 What foods are calcium rich?
 Low-fat yogurt, cheddar cheese, cottage cheese, almonds, baked beans, kale and collard greens.

 Fruits and Vegetables

 You seeing a trend here?
 Eating a healthy, balanced diet can keep your sweat in check.
 Fruits and vegetables definitely make this list.
 Vitamin-rich and packed with water, fruits and veggies keep you slim (we all know how love handles, jelly rolls and beer guts contribute to extra sweat and discomfort), aid in digestion, and keep you hydrated.
 These of course all contribute to less sweating.

 The more your body works to digest certain foods, the more you’ll probably sweat.
 Olive oil works with your digestive system making it almost effortless for your body to process.
 Like we said earlier, less work usually means less sweat.
 Go ahead and substitute that vegetable oil with some healthy olive oil.
 Other side effects include healthy blood pressure, and lower cholesterol.